bduval2/ovaview-app/Architecture.md

 Prior to login, the front-end does not have a dashboard page, as there is no user stored in the browser session.
 Users are required to input their ~~only their~~ UID to log in to our system.
 Our back-end verifies every user log in attempt with the following protocol:

-* Retrieve hashed existing UID table from server
+* Retrieve hashed existing UID table from server [+ remove 'existing' to make it more readable +]
-* Verify existence of inputted UID via hashing for efficiency
+* Verify existence of inputted UID via hashing for efficiency [+ Verify hashed UIDs against the input UID (hashing=creating the UID hash, we're not hashing anything here but rather comparing a hash and a UID) +]
 * If existence of inputted UID is verified, return success
 * If inputted UID does not exist, return failure